wsor4035/dev.luanti.org/content/overview-of-luanti-forks.md

 * Voxel Craft : Castle Build PE
 * World Craft 3D
 * Squeake Craft PLUS
+{{% comment %}} cspell:enable {{% /comment %}}

 [Discussion thread](https://forum.luanti.org/viewtopic.php?f=3&t=16707).

 Not much is known about these forks so far (feel free to edit this wiki page!).
-But we do know all these forks are illegetimate proprietary forks and/or they contain anti-features such as ads.
+But we do know all these forks are illegitimate proprietary forks and/or they contain anti-features such as ads.
 For most of these, there's no source code provided, there's a proprietary license or no license at all.
 None of these problems exist in Luanti.

 Note we are absolutely not against unofficial forks of Luanti and creating awesome new things with it (that's the whole point of being free software!).
 But for Android, we simply have not been impressed by the results so far.
 However, if you think you found a great Luanti fork for Android, please tell us in the [forums](https://forum.luanti.org/viewtopic.php?f=3&t=16707).